pranabekka/pranabekka.github.io/content/drafts/copy-semantics.md

 Because `a` and `b` are guaranteed to remain constant, they can be aliases to the same memory.
+This is more impactful with functions.
+If a function doesn't mutate its parameters, and the variables passed to it don't mutate, then they can always be aliases.

 For this next example,
 keep in mind that copy semantics allows